-Ethical copywriting is copy that is compassionate, clear, and rooted in human experiences.
+Ethical copywriting is website copy that is compassionate, clear, and rooted in human experiences.

 And it’s one way to combat manipulative marketing techniques.

-By writing honest, uplifting, and nuanced website copy, not only are you acting with integrity but you also cultivate a trusting relationship with your clients that transforms them into lifetime fans.
+By writing honest, uplifting, and nuanced website copy, you act with integrity and cultivate a trusting relationship with your clients that transforms them into lifetime fans.

 You hop on a Discovery Call with a website designer who creates stunning sites but doesn’t share their prices online.
 Once on the call, you realize their services are outside of your budget but they talk about how your business won’t take off without a website designed by them and you feel pressured to agree to their proposal right then.

-Integrity and ethics should dictate every step you take with your business and how you interact with clients.
-And they should also be evident in your messaging and marketing…which leads us to ethical copywriting.
+Integrity should dictate every step you take with your business and how you interact with clients.
+And is should also be evident in your messaging and marketing…which leads us to ethical copywriting.

 Read on to discover the three cornerstones of ethical copywriting and how to can use them in your own website copy.

-But these practices don’t respect those diverse experiences humans have or the individual needs everyone holds.
+But these practices don’t respect the diverse experiences humans have or the individual needs everyone holds.

 Think about how specific your target audience is and the effort you went to narrow down to your niche.
 You considered what your dream clients are struggling with, where they’re at in their life, what their goals are, what they value, and what they enjoy so you could serve them best.